GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 Applications should not use them.

-### Bundle the Icons You're Using

-The preferred way to use icons in applications is to copy them into the application and to bundle them via [struct@Gio.Resource].
-Referencing system icons won't work in Libadwaita other than for icons GTK itself ships, so make sure to bundle the icons.

 ### Use `HdyFlap` Properties for Adding Children Instead of `gtk_container_add()`

 `HdyFlap` provides the "content", "flap" and "separator" properties that can be